geseib/networkshopdev/workshop/content/40-Connect/45-Juniper/40-Access Datacenter Router.md

 weight: 40
 ---

-## Access CSR using AWS Cloud9 Environment
+## Access SRX using AWS Cloud9 Environment

 In order to access and work on the Datacenter router, we will use AWS Cloud9.
 Cloud 9 is an IDE platform that is managed as a service for us.
 We will be using just a fraction of its capability.
 But this intro should give you some ideas how you can provide a shared environment for managing your Infrastructure as code development.